SimpleFunctions

 Can my LLM agent run the fund?

-Yes.
+Yes, with operator-owned limits.
 The CLI is the first-class agent and operator surface; remote systems use the HTTP APIs; MCP is available as a host adapter.
-Typical setup: hourly thesis review, 15-min edge scan, immediate kill triggers, daily P&L attribution.
-Audit trail is built in — every intent, every fill, every kill condition is logged with full context for compliance review.
+Typical setup: hourly thesis review, 15-min edge scan, immediate kill triggers, and ledger-backed P&L read models where fills have been recorded.
+Unknown attribution remains explicit for review.

 What about historical data + backtests?